tyrwh/tyrwh.github.io/_tutorials/MLin3minutes.md

 1. Modern base models require far less data to retrain for your specific task than older ones
 2. Semi-automated annotation methods can help you annotate images 10-100x faster

-## Positive and Negative, True and False
+#### Positive and Negative, True and False

+The above was written with four pound signs

 For the purpose of evaluating an ML model, the human annotations form the **ground truth** against which the model is compared.
 A model prediction is considered correct only when it matches the human annotation.